jasonzurita/Swift-AWS-Lambda-Website/README.md

 ---

 **Check out the related blog posts for a detailed breakdown:**
-- [Websites using Swift and AWS Lambda — Part 1](https://www.jasonzurita.com/websites-using-swift-and-aws-lambda/) - Overview & Generating HTML/CSS using Swift
+- [Websites using Swift and AWS Lambda - Part 1](https://jasonzurita.com/websites-using-swift-and-aws-lambda/) — Overview & Generating HTML/CSS using Swift
-- [Websites using Swift and AWS Lambda — Part 2](https://jasonzurita.com/websites-using-swift-and-aws-lambda-part-2/) — Deploying & hosting the website using Amazon Web Services (AWS)
+- [Websites using Swift and AWS Lambda - Part 2](https://jasonzurita.com/websites-using-swift-and-aws-lambda-part-2/) — Deploying & hosting the website using Amazon Web Services (AWS)

 ---